A juniper tree is ripe with meaning and symbolism. So let’s learn more about this tree meaning and symbolism in different cultures.

-In Estonia, junipers were planted next to houses to keep negative spirits away and the cracks in the walls were hit with its branches to prevent them from sneaking in, bringing disease and misfortune.
+In Estonia, they were planted next to houses to keep negative spirits away and the cracks in the walls were hit with its branches to prevent them from sneaking in, bringing disease and misfortune.
 Twigs of the plant were hung in the mountains of the Pistoia area at all doors to prevent witches from entering the house.

-How was this plant used over the history?
+How was this plant used over history?

-Promoted as a universal panacea, the juniper bath freed people from sloth and the body from rheumatic pain.
+Promoted as a panacea, the juniper bath freed people from sloth and the body from rheumatic pain.
 This plant was also used to combat depression and restore strength to exhausted people.
 On ulcerated wounds, it caused a repairing effect that leads to healing.

-The fumigation of the rooms with juniper wood was also commonly practiced, for the following purposes:
+The fumigation of the rooms with juniper wood was also commonly practiced for the following purposes: